Jill Eikenberry: Life and career

-Eikenberry was born in New Haven, Connecticut, and was raised in Madison, Wisconsin and St. Joseph and Kansas City, Missouri.
-She began studies in anthropology at Barnard College of Columbia University but in her second year she auditioned for and was accepted into the Yale School of Drama.
+Eikenberry was born in New Haven, Connecticut, and was raised in Madison, Wisconsin, and St. Joseph and Kansas City, Missouri.
+She began studies in anthropology at Barnard College of Columbia University, but in her second year she auditioned for and was accepted into the Yale School of Drama.

 She met Michael Tucker at the Arena Stage in Washington, D.C., where they appeared together in The Night Thoreau Spent in Jail (1970) and Moonchildren (1971), the latter of which transferred to Broadway in 1972.
 She married Tucker in 1973 and they settled in New York City.
 She has a son, Max, and a stepdaughter, actress Allison Tucker (by Michael's first marriage).

-Her first role in film was a minor role in the television movie, They've Killed President Lincoln (1971).
+Her first role in film was a minor role in the television film, They've Killed President Lincoln (1971).
 Among her early feature films was Between the Lines (1977), directed by Joan Micklin Silver.
 She and Michael Tucker had small roles in Lina Wertmüller's 1978 success A Night Full of Rain, and she also appeared in An Unmarried Woman starring Jill Clayburgh the same year.

 Throughout the 1970s, Eikenberry's main focus was on theater.
 She made her Broadway debut in 1974 in All Over Town, and later appeared Off-Broadway in Uncommon Women and Others, which was later filmed for American public television.
 She also starred in the musical Onward Victoria (1980), which closed on opening night.

 The 1980s saw a number of television films to her credit, and a major film success, Dudley Moore's star vehicle Arthur (1981).
 In 1986, she and Michael Tucker scored a major success by each securing major parts in the successful television series L.A.
 Law.
 They were given the roles by producer Steven Bochco, who had been impressed by the pair when he used them for two episodes on his earlier hit Hill Street Blues.
 For her performance, Eikenberry received five Primetime Emmy Awards nominations, and four Golden Globe Award for Best Actress – Television Series Drama, winning in 1989.
 Jill and Michael moved to Hollywood at this time, and it was in this period that Jill discovered she had breast cancer, which was successfully treated over the next two years.